Concepts and terminology

 Like the project, the application needs a name as well.
 It also needs a slug, which will become the ID of the application.

-Application branches
+Application packaging branches

 The branch notion becomes useful when the package sources depend on a specific distribution defined in your project.